factor-finance/xusd-docs/docs/vision.md

 The protocol and new strategies are under active development and audits, so stay in touch in our [Discord](https://discord.gg/ETE7ksP8Fd) to hear about release.

-Factor's governance token, FACT, will fair launch in early 2022.
+Factor's governance token, FACT, will launch in early 2022.
+See our [Roadmap](roadmap.md) to learn more.

 ## Future products